Generic Name: sotalol (SOE-ta-lol)

 Sotalol is used for:

-Maintaining a normal heartbeat rhythm in patients who have atrial fibrillation or atrial flutter (a type of abnormal heartbeat rhythm).
+Maintaining a normal heartbeat in patients who have atrial fibrillation or atrial flutter (certain types of abnormal heartbeat).

 Sotalol is an antiarrhythmic medicine.
 It works by helping the heart beat regularly for a longer period of time.